NewajShovo/NewajShovo/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ... iOS app development, Objective-C, metalpetal (GPU programming).
 - 🌱 I’m currently learning ...
-Python django.
+Python django, Swift3
 - 📫 How to reach me: leoshovo@gmail.com